From rights and laws to registering a partnership and tying the knot, we explain all you need to know about gay marriage in Switzerland.

 For instance, marriage – hetero or gay – makes it easier for the parents of a child to be granted parental authority.
 Unmarried couples, on the other hand, must make a joint written declaration in order to establish joint parental authority.
 Married couples are also taxed jointly, have the right to inherit in case of their spouse’s death, and don’t have to sign a cohabitation agreement when they live together; something unmarried couples must do.

 With the new bill, lesbians can also access sperm donation.
 This represents a major change from the previous legislation in Switzerland.
 That specified that sperm donation was only allowed for married heterosexual couples; not for unmarried couples, singles, or homosexual couples.
-That said, the referendum, which is planned for September 2021, might bring this recently achieved progressive shift to a crashing halt.

 Opposition to the gay marriage bill

 Indeed, under Switzerland’s direct democracy system, new laws can be challenged and put to a referendum if more than 50,000 valid signatures are collected within 100 days.
-Opponents of the gay marriage bill gathered more than 60,000 valid signatures; decrying gay unions as “fake marriages,” and insisting that only a man and a woman could wed.
+Opponents of the gay marriage bill gathered more than 60,000 valid signatures; decrying gay unions as fake marriages, and insisting that only a man and a woman could wed.

 Attitudes towards gay marriage in Switzerland

-Attitudes and opinions towards gay marriage in Switzerland really vary, ranging from the progressive to the still extremely conservative; hence the current controversy over the same-sex marriage bill.
+Attitudes and opinions towards gay marriage in Switzerland really vary, ranging from the progressive to the still extremely conservative; hence the controversy over the same-sex marriage bill.

 Public opinion on gay marriage in Switzerland